dombozzo/Rotten-Grapes/README.md

     GET/POST/PUT/DELETE to 'http://student04.cse.nd.edu:52087/' + resource [+ key + body]

-To test our resources, we have included a suite of python files (within `tests/server` directory).
+To test our web service, we have included a suite of python files (within `tests/server` directory).
 For your convenience, we have included a file named `test_ws.py`, which will simultaneously launch all unit tests.
 Do this simply by running the command `./test_ws.py` in your `tests/server` directory.
 If you wish to test a specific resource, please run the appropriate file within the `tests/server` dir.

+NOTE: the server must be running for tests to be properly executed.

 ### Interacting with the Web Client